kshedden/case_studies/methods/factor-overview.md

 Note that $\bar{P}^c_{:,i} = 1/n$ for each $i$, and $r = n^{-1}1_n$,
 therefore, $P^c_{:,i} - r$ has average value zero and can be interpreted as a vector of deviations (residuals) of each variable from its mean.
-The dot product between two such vectors is a type of covariance (up to a scale factor) that captures whether two indicators tend to co-occur within observations.
+The dot product between two such vectors is the covariance among category profiles (up to a scale factor) that captures whether two indicators tend to co-occur within observations.